mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Specialities
 •  Turret: Operating turret-mounted weapons on board a ship.
 Firing a Turret at an Enemy Ship: Average (8+) Gunner (turret) check (1D seconds, DEX).
-•  Ortillery: A contraction of Orbital Artillery – using a ship’s weapons for planetary bombardment or attacks on stationary targets.
+•  Ortillery: A contraction of Orbital Artillery – using a ship's weapons for planetary bombardment or attacks on stationary targets.
 Firing Ortillery: Average (8+) Gunner (ortillery) check (1D minutes, INT).

-•  Screen: Activating and using a ship’s energy screens like Black Globe generators or meson screens.
+•  Screen: Activating and using a ship's energy screens like Black Globe generators or meson screens.
 Activating a Screen to Intercept Enemy Fire: Difficult
 (10+) Gunner (screen) check (1D seconds, DEX).
 •  Capital: Operating bay or spinal mount weapons on board a ship.
 Firing a Spinal Mount Weapon: Average (8+) Gunner (capital) check (1D minutes, INT).